-4.1 RIPA sets out a regulatory framework for the use of covert investigatory techniques by public authorities.
+4.1 RIPA sets out a regulatory framework for the use of covert investigatory techniques by public authorities and an annual report is presented to the Audit and Standards Committee

 - 4.2 Local Authorities are limited to using three covert techniques for the purpose of preventing or detecting crime or preventing disorder.
 Use of these techniques has to be authorised internally by a trained authorising officers and can only be used where it is considered necessary, proportionate and as a last resort, when other overt techniques have proved to be unsuccessful.
 The three techniques are: - 4.2.1 Directed covert surveillance; - 4.2.2 The use of Covert Human Intelligence Source (CHIS) i.e., undercover officers and public informants; - 4.2.3 Access to communications data i.e., mobile telephone or internet subscriber checks but not the content of any communication. - 4.3 Since 1st November 2012, any RIPA authorisations or renewals must also have judicial approval from a Justice of the Peace.
-This is done at the Nottingham Magistrates' Court. - 4.4 An annual report is presented to the Audit and Standards Committee.
+This is done at the Leicestershire Magistrates' Court.